-As an employer, you'll have to pay FBT on any of these benefits given to your employees or shareholder-employees.
+You'll have to pay FBT on any of these benefits given to your employees or shareholder-employees.

-Employers have three options to calculate FBT payable on the total value of benefits:
+You have 3 options to calculate FBT payable on the total value of benefits:

-- a flat/single FBT rate of 63.93% on all benefits provided from 1 April 2021 - the alternate calculation process, or - a short form of the alternate calculation process.
+- a flat/single FBT rate of 63.93% on all benefits provided - the alternate calculation process, or - a short form of the alternate calculation process.